IrinaOrias/Outlet-Performance-Analysis/README.md

 ### 1. A Few Product Categories Drive Most of the Sales

-**Insight:**
 Fruits & Vegetables, Snack Foods, Household, and Frozen Foods contribute over 60% of total revenue.
 In contrast, Seafood, Hard Drinks, and Breakfast Items generate less than 5% combined.

-**Implication:**
-Shift shelf space, marketing, and inventory budgets toward high-performing categories.
-Underperforming ones should be reviewed for potential delisting or rebranding.

 ### 2. Supermarket Type 1 Dominates in Sales Performance

-**Insight:**
 Supermarket Type 1 leads all other formats in total sales, indicating a successful combination of store layout, product variety, and customer engagement.

-**Implication:**
-This format is a high-performing model suitable for scale.
-Future openings should prioritize replicating its layout and operational model.

 ### 3. Older Outlets Perform Better Than Newer Ones

-**Insight:**
 Outlets established before 2015 (notably 1998, 2010, and 2012) show significantly stronger sales than newer outlets, which have yet to catch up in performance.

-**Implication:**
-Newer stores should be audited to identify performance blockers — such as poor location, product mix, or marketing gaps — and corrected within a defined timeline.

 ### 4. Tier 3 Locations Offer the Greatest Revenue Potential

-**Insight:**
 Tier 3 outlets outperform Tier 1 and 2 in both total and average sales, revealing high demand in smaller urban or semi-urban markets.

-**Implication:**
-Prioritize Tier 3 areas for future expansion, with marketing tailored to local preferences.
-These regions present high ROI with lower competitive saturation.

 ---